anfutang/syntax-enhanced-RE/preprocessing/README.md

 ⭐ If no error occurs, generated data can be directly passed to syntax-enhanced models.

 ❗Since the benepar constituency parser can not accept word piece sequence longer than 512, long sentences may cause errors.
-Indexes of examples on which errors occur will be collected and saved; but you need to manually check these examples and truncate them to a certain length until the tokenized sentence (tokenized by Benepar not BERT) is shorter than 512.
+Indexes of examples on which errors occur will be collected and saved; but you need to manually check these examples and truncate them to a certain length until the tokenized sentence (tokenized by Benepar; not by BERT) is shorter than 512.

 ❗In some cases, the entity marker '@' and '$' may not be unique. when there are extra '@' or '$' in the sentence other than entity markers, errors will occur when generating word-level files (under /DATA_FOLDER_NAME/word_level_files/).
 You need to manually change infos saved in items 'subj_marker_indexes', 'obj_marker_indexes', and 'index_map'.
 You can make a pass over your dataset to verify if extra '@' or '$' exists.